vanakenm/workshop-mvp/PITCHME.md

 ## Why

-* Moving my activity from big companies to startups
+* Moved my activity from big companies to startups
-* Met a lot of business owners those last 6 months
+* Met a lot of business owners those last 4 years
 * This is a summary/faqs from those discussions

 ---

-# Agenda
+## Agenda

 1. What is an MVP
 1. Before the software
 1. MVP without coding
+1. Technology brief
 1. Developers
 1. Ordering software